SenseLogic/LINGUI/README.md

 ### Definition extraction

-When the `--extract` option is used, all constants definitions declared before the first function of each `.ld` file are extracted into their `.ld` definition files.
+When the `--extract` option is used, all constants definitions declared before the first function of each `.lg` file are extracted into matching `.ld` definition files.

 Matching definitions must have the same line number.